nwrenger/disable-dimensions/README.md

 ## Configuration

 You can configure it using the config panel.
+It’s interactable with your mouse.
 You **have** to set the **World Spawn** once through it:

 ```mcfunction